What Is a Hot Runner?

 When molding two or more parts, a hot runner uses a heated manifold and nozzles to deliver the molten plastic to each part’s cavity location.
 When the part is ejected from the mold cavities, a small gate vestige may be visible on the part where the molten plastic enters the cavity from the hot runner nozzle.
 The hot runner system is controlled by a temperature controller, which is set to the melt temperature of the material and maintains this temperature throughout the molding process.

-A hot runner system reduces mold cycle time, scrap, and secondary operations by removing a cold runner and sprue.
+A hot runner system reduces mold cycle time, scrap, and secondary operations by removing a cold runner mold and sprue.
 These factors make hot runner systems a favorably sustainable technology by reducing plastic waste and energy consumption.

 Types of Hot Runner Systems